majidaldo/personal-compute-cloud/README.md

 - Make use of `weave` commands.
 - Make use of the file share on `/project`.
 - `cd` into `ansible/.vagrant` to issue `vagrant` commands on the local machine.
+- Use `cuda` [docker image](https://github.com/majidaldo/coreos-nvidia) to build your CUDA application.

 ## Notes